mattbegent/umbraco-accessibility-reporter/README.md

 		"ApiUrl": "https://api.example.com/api/audit/", // your azure function
-		"TestBaseUrl": "https://www.example.com", // base url of your website "RunTestsAutomatically": false, // as running in a function costs a small amount you might not to run automatically "ExcludeIfNoTemplate": false // headless content probably doesn't have a template }
+		"TestBaseUrl": "https://www.example.com", // base url of your website "RunTestsAutomatically": false, // as running in a function costs a small amount you might not to run automatically "IncludeIfNoTemplate": true // headless content probably doesn't have a template }

 It's worth noting that if you are using Accessibility Reporter in this way the tests will take much longer than if you run Umbraco in a non headless way.